script-fu/artbox/content/hub/plugins/folder/Almost-Autosave.md

 ## Keyboard Shortcut

 This forces Artbox to save the shortcut for the next session.
-Search for the plugin name, and assign a shortcut.
+First, search for the plugin name, and assign a shortcut.

 _Edit -> Keyboard Shortcuts_

 Once the shortcut is working as you like, save your work then;

 _File -> Quit_

+When Artbox restarts, your plugin should be activated by the assigned key.